m-lohmann/Conda.jl/README.md

 `Conda.jl` and then set the `CONDA_JL_HOME` environment variable to the full path of the environment.
 You have to rebuild `Conda.jl` and many of the packages that use it after this.
-So as to install their dependancies to the specified enviroment.
+So as to install their dependencies to the specified environment.

 ```shell
 conda create -n conda_jl python